-- Using the above defined Profiling process, select each available Picture Mode in turn, and run a Primary & Secondary profile, as well as Gamut Sweeps, and Memory Colours, and compare each of the measured results.
+- Using the above defined Profiling process, select each available Picture Mode in turn, and run a Primary & Secondary profile or Preset .csv patch list, as well as Gamut Sweeps, and Memory Colours, and compare each of the measured results

 (The aim is to find the mode that provides the best match the target colour space - Rec709 for example)